 1.Tell us about yourself: who is Jennifer Niven?

 That is a very good question.
 I am a writer, I am a reader, I am the only child of two amazing people who unfortunately are no longer here.
 My mother was a writer as well and the thing she always (she taught me many things) but one of them was to spread love and joy and kindness.
 So I tried very hard to do that.
+This year, Pordenonelegge hosted several great authors, including our most beloved Jennifer, who met a large number of people under the same canvas, joined by one single thing: the love for her writtings.

 2.What feeling did you feel when you finished writing your first story?